 Three straight weeks and three straight losses pushed the Wolfpack to 9-3.
 15 points and three one-possession games would be the difference in keeping NC State out of elite conversation.
 While it was limping to finish the season, Amato would make sure his team didn’t feel sorry for itself.

 With the next game against No. 14 Florida State, there was no time for the Wolfpack to lick their wounds.
 At this time in history, no ACC program had ever defeated the Seminoles in back-to-back seasons.
 The year before, NC State became the first ACC team to defeat FSU in Tallahassee in conference play.

 The three-headed monster of Rivers, McLendon, and receiver Jericho Cotchery exploded in the second quarter for the NC State offense.
 Meanwhile for the second straight game, the Wolfpack defense would keep the opposing offense out of the end zone.
-The Wolfpack would defeat Notre Dame 28-6 and become Gator Bowl Champions.
+The Wolfpack would defeat Notre Dame 28-6 to become Gator Bowl champions.